ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 ## Design and Structure

 The frontend is developed as Single Page Application in [AngularJS (v1.5)](https://angularjs.org/).
-All dependencies are either already contained in the application project or (preferred) resolved through [npm](https://www.npmjs.com/) and [bower](https://bower.io/) during installation (requires active internet connection).
+All dependencies are either already contained in the application project or (preferred) resolved through [npm](https://www.npmjs.com/) during installation (requires active internet connection).
 Compiling (concatenation & minification), as well as other tasks like running a lightweight webserver are handled by the task runner `grunt`.

 ### Directory Structure